PCC/ CCOG / MCH

 Intended Outcomes for the course

-1. Use sine, cosine, and tangent and functions to determine coordinates of a part to be machined.
+1. Use sine, cosine, tangent, and other functions to determine coordinates of a part to be machined.

 Course Activities and Design